 The OGN collaborates with and challenges governments in the UK to develop and implement ambitious open government reforms through the UK’s membership of the Open Government Partnership, and coordinates civil society advocacy on open government issues.

-The network currently has hundreds of members and has an 11-member steering group:
+The network currently has hundreds of members and has up to an 11-member steering group: